oscarsaleta/Lyapunov/README.md

-# Lyapunov
+# Lyapunov constants
-Attempt at parallelizing the computation of different orders of approximation of Lyapunov constants.
+Development of vectorised operations for computing Lyapunov constants for planal polynomial systems of differential equations.
+By *vectorised* we mean that the symbolic polynomial operations (addition, substraction, product, differentiation) are performed over the vectors of the coefficients of the polynomials and not on the polynomials themselves.
+This provides a better performance and allows the computation of higher order Lyapunov constants.